 - 1. Students who enroll in a course but have "Never Attended" (in-person class) or who have not logged into the Blackboard class (for a fully-online course) by the official census date will be administratively dropped by the Admissions Office. - 2.
-Attendance is taken at the beginning of class each day.
-If you miss more than 15 minutes of class at any point during a class meeting, you are counted absent and receive 0 attendance points for that day.
-Be aware that you must be mentally present in class to be counted present for the day.
-Additionally, students who are unable to participate in discussion when called upon will receive 0 attendance points for that day. - 3.
 Please present an official SPC notification in advance if you are going to miss class for a school-sponsored event.
-I will work with you to avoid missing any deadlines. - 4.
-It's your responsibility to drop the course if you stop attending. - 5.
+I will work with you to avoid missing any deadlines. - 3.
+It's your responsibility to drop the course if you stop attending. - 4.
 I will accommodate extenuating circumstances at my discretion.